 The NDLEA and NAFDAC are both federal agencies responsible for drug control.
-However, while NDLEA main duty is to fight illegal drug of abuse, NAFDAC duty extends to the registration, regulation and control of all forms of drugs, cosmetics and food items used by the public.
-NAFDAC certify them fit before they are available for consumption.
+However, while the NDLEA main duty is to fight illegal drug of abuse, NAFDAC duty extends to the registration, regulation and control of all forms of drugs, cosmetics and food items used by the public.
+NAFDAC certifies them fit before they are available for consumption.

 Leadership of NDLEA

 NDLEA is headed by the Chairman, appointed by the President based on the recommendation of the Attorney General of the Federation.
-The current Chairman, is Brig.
+The current Chairman is Brig.
 Gen. Mohamed Buba Marwa.

 The secretary heads the secretariat.
 Shadrach Haruna is the current NDLEA secretary.
-There are 15 directorates plus additional 14 zonal commands, 111 state area commands and 10 Special commands in the airports & seaports.
+There are 15 directorates plus an additional 14 zonal commands, 111 state area commands and 10 Special commands in the airports & seaports.

 The 15 directorate in NDLEA are: